 While the fundamental concept of the indirect object remains consistent, there are ongoing discussions and observations regarding its usage in contemporary Spanish, particularly concerning leísmo, laísmo, and loísmo.
 These phenomena refer to the non-standard use of indirect and direct object pronouns, and they reflect a changing landscape of language norms.

 Laísmo, conversely, involves using la (or las in the plural) as an indirect object pronoun, typically when referring to a female person.
 Laísmo is generally considered incorrect and is less common than leísmo.
-However, it's still important to be aware of this phenomenon, as it can lead to confusion and grammatical errors.
+On the flip side, it's still important to be aware of this phenomenon, as it can lead to confusion and grammatical errors.

 Loísmo is the use of lo (or los in the plural) as an indirect object pronoun.
 This is also considered incorrect and is the least common of the three phenomena.